cvetaneeeee/understat_xg/README.md

 6. Adjust the indexes in the build_url function to scrape xG data for another season or league

-# rapidapi.com - api-football api
+# rapidapi.com
+Scraping fixtures and results data from api-football api on rapidapi.com

 ## rapidapi_fixtures.py